![]() |

 At the heart of all science is something called the scientific method.
 The simple version of the scientific method is based on the idea that the objective reality of the universe can be determined by carefully observing phenomena, recording appropriate measurements, then studying the data from these observations for patterns that can be used to describe the general behavior of classes of natural objects.
 When we can control the circumstances of the observations, we are performing experiments, but often we cannot control all the factors before we make observations.
 There are scientists who believe that the only valid scientific data is that which comes from controlled experiments; in their view, most of astronomy, meteorology, geology, and many parts of biology are not rigorously scientific.
-For the purposes of this course, we will use a somewhat looser definition of valid scientific observation.
+For biology, we use a somewhat looser definition of valid scientific observation that accepts carefully recorded, repeated observations of natural phenomena, especially when observing interactions of species in the wild, or the development of learned behavior.

 Science classes are frightening for many students.
 They anticipate difficulties with the concepts, with the details, and especially with the math.
 But science is just one way of thinking about the natural world around us, and anyone can learn to think like a scientist.
 Don't waste energy worrying about your ability to learn the material; use your energy to learn it!
 Once you get the hang of it, you'll be able to discover, understand, and appreciate the complexity of God's creation better.
 You will also be better prepared to take your place as a steward of that creation.

 Review the prerequisites for the course.
 These are the concepts and math skills that you should have mastered in order to succeed in learning the material.
-The math prerequisites for this course are described in the FAQs page.
+The math prerequisites for this course are described in the course overview page and the FAQs page.
 If you have any questions about your readiness for the course, be sure to ask for help during our first session.
 I will arrange to work with you so that you can gain the required skills quickly.

 Make the commitment, now, to spend adequate time on coursework.
-While this biology course is not as mathematically demanding as some of the others offered at Scholars Online, you cannot do all the work for a given unit on one day ... and you shouldn't do it just before chat session!
+This course will challenge you mathematically as well as conceptually, so you must realize right from the start that you cannot do all the work for a given unit on one day ... and you shouldn't do it just before chat session!
 The table below is a rough guide and a suggested pace for this course.
 The amount of time you spend on each part of the assigned work will vary greatly from student to student, and your schedule will of course depend on your other commitments.
 Work out a reasonable work load and stick to it!

 Try to do your reading as early as possible.
 This allows you to think about the questions and material, review it in your mind, and absorb it more critically.